-In addition, overseas subsidiaries operate local internal reporting systems in each region.
-Since 2016, we have been operating a global line that enables overseas subsidiaries to report directly to the Group’s head office in Japan in their local language.
+Overseas subsidiaries operate local whistleblowing systems in each region.
+We also established and operate a global line that enables overseas subsidiaries’ employees to report directly to the Group’s head office in Japan in their local language.

 For opinions from external stakeholders, including local residents and suppliers, several contact points are available on the Company’s website to respond to various inquiries.